RyzenMu/Ultimate-React-Course/keywords.md

     . helps to become better and more confident react dev . this will be bit intense
     . watch atleast the final lecture.

+COMPONENTS,INSTANCES AND ELEMENTS:
+.
+Component is a single piece of ui,
+. component is a simple js function returns react elements written in jsx.
+. it is a blueprint or template.

+. component instances
+. using component react creates one or more instances.
+. in the project 4 instances of <Tab/> component is created.
+.
+React internally calls 4 Tab() functions.
+.
+Actual physical manifestation of a component.
+.
+Each instance i.e each of 4 <tab/> has its own prop and state.
+.
+Eac instance or <tab/> has its own life cycle. (born, live, die) .
+Component Instances cerates one or more React Elements.
+.
+Jsx is converted into React.CreateElement() function calls.
+. this reults in react element.
+.
+React element is a big immutable Js Object, that react keeps iin memory.
+.
+The React Object is storing nessesary information to build a Dom. elements.
+. this Dom elements is painted on the browser.
+.
+Actual Visual represenattion of the compoenent instance in the browser.

+INSTANCES AND ELEMENTS IN PRACTICE:
+.